 Changing jobs is always a high-stakes decision.
-Add in the possibility of losing out on Public Service Loan Forgiveness, and it becomes even more challenging to weigh options.
+Add in the possibility of losing out on Public Service Loan Forgiveness, and weighing options becomes even more challenging.

 Make Sure You are Actually Making Progress Towards Public Service Loan Forgiveness